glycerine/goq/README.md

  * goq shutdown : shuts down the job server

  * goq clusterid : generates a new random clusterid.
 The clusterid is a secret used to sign messages and autheticate them.
-Hence two clusters will never mix communication by accidnet, and without the key, nobody else can submit jobs to your system.
+Hence two clusters will never mix communication by accident, and without the key, nobody else can submit jobs to your system.
 See the GOQ_CLUSTERID discussion below.
 Note that straight, unencrypted tcp/ip sockets are used.
 Setup OpenVPN if you want to secure your traffic (say in a public cloud setting); then give the OpenVPN IP address when setting GOQ_JSERV_IP in your environment.

 configuration
 -------------